yulin2703/finance-tracker/README.md

 # finance-tracker

-A simple finance tracker to keep track of your expenses.
+A simple finance tracker to keep track of user spendings.

 site preview: